-At Fulwell Infant School Academy your child's progress is continually monitored by their class teacher, SENCO and the Leadership Team. ☐ Their progress is continually reviewed and recorded to monitor their progress against the National Curriculum All children are required to be formally assessed using Standard Assessment Tests (SATS) in year Two however if the child has significant learning needs there are grounds to be exempt from the tests. ☐ The progress of children with an EHC Plan is formally reviewed at an Annual Review with all professionals and adults involved with the child's education. ☐ The Leadership Team and SENCO will also check that your child is making good progress with any individual work and in any group that they take part in. ☐ A range of ways will be used to keep you informed, which may include:
+At Fulwell Infant School Academy your child's progress is continually monitored by their class teacher, SENCO and the Leadership Team.

+- Their progress is continually reviewed and recorded to monitor against the National Curriculum. - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all professionals and adults involved with the child's education. - The Leadership Team and SENCO will also check that your child is making good progress with any individual work and in any group that they take part in. - Review meetings are held if your child has key information or a support plan. - A range of ways will be used to keep you informed, which may include: - -Parents evenings - -Additional meetings as required - -Reports - -SEND Annual review meetings - -ELSA support reports if your child accesses ELSA sessions
-- Homework Diary

-- Parents evenings

-- Additional meetings as required

-- Reports

-- •SEND Annual review meetings

-- Review meetings if your child has a support plan (three times yearly minimum).
+How will I know how my child is doing?
 If you are concerned about any aspect of your child's development we encourage you in the first instance to talk to your child's class teacher.
 Together, with the SENCO, we will discuss this with you further and investigate - we will share with you what we find and agree with you what we will do next and what you can do to help your child.